 For mobile-friendly responsive design tips, see this page.

-After designing your landing page, you will want to review it for accuracy and make sure it displays correct on Desktop, Mobile, and Tablets.
-From the Review tab you can view how your landing pages render on desktop, tablet and mobile.
-Additionally, you will be able to preview both vertical and landscape views for tablet and mobile.
+After designing your landing page, you will want to review it for accuracy and make sure it displays correctly on Desktops, Mobiles, and Tablets.
+From the Review tab, you can view how your landing pages render on desktop, tablet, and mobile.
+Additionally, you will be able to preview both vertical and landscape views for tablet and mobile:

-A call to action (CTA) is the critical part of your content marketing.
+A call to action (CTA) is a critical part of your content marketing.
 It’s the trigger that leads the visitor to engage in a meaningful next step with your organization — whether that step is engaging the audience in the comments, finding more content, or buying your product or service.

-- The best, most powerful calls to action are often simplest.
+- The best, most powerful calls to action are often the simplest.
 Calls to action should be as short and easy to follow as possible.

 - Your CTA should begin with an action verb that tells your potential customer what to do next.

 - Use Facebook, Twitter, LinkedIn, and other sites as destinations for your calls-to-action with a Social Share Block.

 - Have other (one or more) CTAs in the text.